louhaz/vault-gitops/README.md

 ## Example: IBM Verify Access Integration

 See the [verify-gitops-demo](https://github.com/louhaz/verify-gitops-demo) repository for a complete example of integrating this Vault infrastructure with IBM Verify Access.

-## License

-See [LICENSE](LICENSE) file for details.

-## Contributing

-This is infrastructure code.
-Changes should be:
-1. Tested in a development environment
-2. Reviewed by the platform team
-3. Applied during maintenance windows for production

-## Support

-For issues or questions:
-- Review Vault logs: `kubectl logs -n vault vault-0`
-- Check Vault status: `kubectl exec -n vault vault-0 -- vault status`
-- Consult HashiCorp Vault documentation